Ad1th1/Project-x86/Lab/9/Notes.md

 -> repnz (repeat while nonzero)
 -> repz (repeat while zero)
 causes the associated string instruction to repeat until the count register (CX) or the zero flag (ZF) matches a tested condition.

+-> The register SI and DI are called index registers.
+These registers are usually used to process arrays or strings.
+SI is called source index and DI is destination index.

+-> SI is always pointed to the source array and DI is always pointed to the destination.
+This is usually used to move a block of data, such as records (or structures) and arrays.
+These register is commonly coupled with DS and ES.